tbm/homepage/pages/debian/iop/n2100/specs.md

 ---
-title: Specification of the Thecus N2100
+title: Specs of the Thecus N2100
 nav: Specs
 description: Specs of the Thecus N2100
 keywords: [Debian, Thecus, N2100, specs, specification]